thibaultmg/acm-rag-content/docs/acm/2.15/search/main.md

     named `console-search-config` and configure the `suggestedSearches`
     section.
 Suggested searches that are listed are also displayed from the console.
 It is required to have an `id, name, and searchText` for each search object.

+    1. Add the namespace where search is enabled.
 View the following config map example:

     ``` yaml
     kind: ConfigMap
     apiVersion: v1
     metadata:
       name: console-search-config
       namespace: <acm-namespace>
     data:
       suggestedSearches: |-
         [